ZulqarnainNazir/impact-sample/README.md

 ## Commit Process

-DO NOT COMMIT DIRECTLY TO STAGING OR MASTER
+DO NOT COMMIT DIRECTLY TO DEV OR MASTER

-To begin work on IMPACT, checkout the `staging` branch and run `git pull origin staging` to get a fresh copy of the staging branch.
+To begin work on IMPACT, checkout the `dev` branch and run `git pull origin dev` to get a fresh copy of the dev branch.

 Checkout a new feature branch, identified by the work you are doing (presumably a Pivotal Tracker ID#).
 For example: